 Though this solves the problem, it still changes the way we wanted to use the function.

-There is another way using which we can make a function in Python more flexible in terms of the number of arguments is, and it is by using *args or **kwargs.
+There is another way using which we can make a function in Python more flexible with arguments, and that is by using *args and **kwargs.

 What are *args and **kwargs?

 **kwargs are keywords in Python which when defined as arguments allows a function to accept a varying number of arguments.

 They are useful in cases when we are unsure of the number of arguments for a particular function.